strawstack/HotPocket/README.md

 # HotPocket

-Automatically refresh the browser when a file is changed in the root project directory.
+Automatically refresh the browser when a file is changed in the `public` directory.
+Also included, boilerplate `html` project files.

 ## How to Use